How to Select a Personal Injury Lawyer

 You would not hire a dermatologist to perform brain surgery.
 So, why would you hire a lawyer who does not concentrate on injury law to represent you in a personal injury or wrongful death case?
 Hiring the right lawyer can be critical to a successful outcome.
 But, after an accident, the physical, emotional and financial burdens can be overwhelming and can make it hard to know who to turn to for help.
 Here are some questions you should ask when selecting an attorney to represent you:

 - Does the lawyer know injury law?
 At The Law Offices of John Day, P.C. our focus is on civil litigation and injury cases.
 We do not handle real estate matters, bankruptcies, DUIs or other criminal matters, will or trusts or corporate matters.
 But, we have handled almost every type of injury case and some of the more common ones we handle can be found here.
 John Day not only knows injury law, but he also literally wrote the books on injury law in Tennessee.
 See them all here.
 These books are cited by judges and routinely relied upon by other lawyers in the State.

 - Does the lawyer have the resources to handle my case?
 In complex products liability and medical malpractice cases, the expenses associated with proving your case can be in excess of a quarter of a million dollars.
 Expenses in even more "basic" cases can run in the tens of thousands of dollars.
 Can your lawyer afford to advance those costs and hire the best possible experts?
 Some lawyers will not advance case expenses.
 Or, in cases with large expenses, some lawyers require their clients to obtain litigation loans with unconscionable interest rates.
-At The Law Offices of John Day, P.C. we advance all case expenses, and we never ask our clients to obtain litigation loans.
+At The Law Offices of John Day, P.C. we advance all case expenses, and we never ask our clients to obtain litigation loans or charge interest.